willbprog127/spiritvnc-fltk-no-libssh2/README.md

 * Right-click a connected server entry to close the connection *(except 'Listening' entries)*
 * Right-click a disconnected server entry to display a pop-up menu with various actions you can perform
 * Click a server entry, then click in the Quick Note box near the bottom left of SpiritVNC's window to enter a brief message.
 Press Enter to save or Esc to cancel.
 Any notes entered for 'Listening' connections are temporary and will not be saved

-* When viewing a remote VNC server, press the F8 key to display some common key combinations to send or to send F8 or F12 keys
+When viewing a remote VNC server:
+* Pressing the F8 key will display F8, F11, F12 and common key combinations that can be sent to the remote host
+* Pressing the F11 key will toggle fullscreen mode.
+Fullscreen can be *disabled* even when not connected to a remote host
+* If the current connection has an F12 macro, pressing the F12 key will send it, otherwise the F12 key itself will be sent

 ##### Server entry list buttons
 * Click the [+] button to add a new server entry, click the [-] button to delete the selected server entry